Child Abuse Charges Are Taken Very Seriously.

 The Court Cannot Assume Wrongful Intent

 The Michigan Court of Appeals addressed child abuse charges in People v Derek Adam Henry.
 The Court found the defendant not guilty of knowingly and intentionally causing a child’s death.
 The evidence showed that the defendant was a loving and attentive parent.
 There were frequent trips to pediatricians.
 The only questionable testimony was that the defendant believed the child to be suffering from an illness but was recovering.
 There was no evidence to show that the defendant’s decision not to seek medical care was the cause of harm to the child.
 The prosecution tried to argue that the child’s death proved that the defendant intended to harm the child.
-The Court determined you cannot assume wrongful intent based on a tragic outcome.
+The Court determined you cannot assume wrongful intent based on a tragic outcome to support child abuse charges.

 In this case, the government prosecuted parents who had just lost their child for child abuse charges.
 The government did not present evidence they were terrible parents.
 This case was a tragic example of overstepping by the prosecutor.
 This type of overreaction by the Government is why you need an expert defense attorney to help protect you and your rights.